-Magazine, The great trees of California, of which not more than 500 are of remarkable size, are of uncertain age.
-Estimates as members o' the party did the same thing, although not a sign of an insect could be seen.
-All marveled greatly at this.
-A moment later they noticed that the distant mountains were disappear-ing behind a cloud of mist.
-Mist in Colorado in February!
-Surely there must be some mistake.
-But there was no mistake, because within ten minutes a genthe wind began to blow and the air became filled with fine particles of something that scintillated like diaed as more threatening to American commerial interests in China than at any time during the trouble.
-NATIONAL GRANGERS, The National Grange, Patrons of Husbandry, which has just concluded a very successful annual convention in Washington, had some vigorous words to say about congressional legislation.
-It endorsed legislation for the construc-tion of the Nicaragua canal by the United States government; for 1 food; against trusts; regulating for pure use of shoddy; the Cullom interstate commerce bill; the construction of a 0 sic waterway from the great lakes to the ocean; the extension of rural free delivery; the establishment of postal sav-ings banks, and the election of United States senators by direct vote of the people.
-Fortland, Me., was chosen as the meeting place of the next convention, to assemble on the Wednes-day following the second Monday of November, 1901.
-A resolution was unanimously adopted endorsing the Pan-American exposition at Buffalo, and making October 10, 1901, National
+The National Grange, Patrons of 02 Husbandry, which has just concluded a very successful annual convention in Washington, had some vigorous w ords to say about congressional legislation.
+It endorsed legislation for the construc-tion of the Nicaragua canal by the United States government; for pure food; against trusts; regulating the use of shoddy; the Cullom interstate commerce bill; the construction of a waterway from the great lakes to the 32 72 ocean; the extension of rural free de-livery; the establishment of postal sav-ings banks, and the election of United States senators by direct vote of the people.
+Portland, Me., was chosen as the meeting place of the next con-vention, to assemble on the Wednes-531 57 day following the second Monday of November, 1901.
+A resolution was unanimously adopted endorsing the Pan-American exposition, at Buffalo, 167 and making October 10, 1901, National Grange day.
+344

-Grange day, WHERE TO CUT TAXES.
+WHERE TO CUT TAXES.

-A delegation of druggists are in Washington, prepared to try to con-vince the members of the House ways and means committee, which is wrestiling with the problem of how best to reduce the war taxes, that schedule B of the war tax law, which deals with articles in which druggists are particularly interested, is the one that ought to be entirely wiped out, whatever may be done with the others.
-The brewers are making a still hunt, with the us-sistance of shrewd and high priced lobbyists, for the reduction of the beer tax.
+A delegation of druggists are in Washington, prepared to try to con-vince the members of the House ways and means committee, which is wrea-tling with the problem of how best to of the war tax law, which deals with articles in which druggists are partic-ularly interested, is the one that ought to be entirely wheed out, whatever may be denow with the other.
+The browers be done with the others.
+The brewers are making a still hunt, with the as-sistance of shrewd and high priced lobbyists, for the reduction of the beer tax.
 The majority members of the ways and means committee have held consultations with the President, the secretary of the treasury and the commissioner of internal revenue, to get ideas about how the bill should be drawn.
 The minority members will not participate in the committee meetings until the bill has been agreed upon by the majority.
-Secretary Gage told the committee that redutions amounting to bill, but the trouble lies in deciding where to make the reduction.
-It is not It is not an enviable task, as no matter how they are made, a howl will be made by which was dritten: 'Come into the they are made, a how! will be made by house quick, or the storm will kill all those interests which do not share in them.
+Secretary Gage told the committee that reductions amounting to those interests which do not share in them m by les.